 Hallways don't get much natural daylight which means they can seem quite dark and depressing in the winter.
 But it doesn’t have to be that way.
-Painting your hallway is you can brighten it up and make it a more welcoming place.
+Painting your hallway is a quick and easy way to brighten it up and make it a more welcoming place.

 We recommend going for yellow and orange tones to add some much-needed light to your walls.
 Try to choose tasteful colours that complement the rest of your home.
-Let's face it; nobody wants luminous yellow walls don’t really fit in with even the most radical urban paint trends.
+Unless you’re in a nightclub, luminous yellow walls don’t really fit in with even the most radical urban paint trends.
 So use subtle variations and soft, warm yellow tones.
 We recommend Tuscan Sunshine or Fineapple shades to brighten up your hallway.

 One great way to add some colour to your hallway is to paint the door frames and skirting boards.
 Check out our guide on how to paint skirting boards.
 Most people don't want bold shades all over their walls, but by combining neutrals and statement colours, you can create an impactful look.
 The key is to ensure you achieve a balance between the two.
 If your door frames and woodwork are extensive, choose a more muted tone to ensure it doesn’t overwhelm the rest of the interior.
 If there is only a small amount of woodwork you can go bolder to give it that added pop.

-You can choose any colours, which is the great thing about this technique.
+You can choose any colour, which is the great thing about this technique.
 Just make sure you choose a neutral tone and pair it with a bolder colour.

 Some hallways have a naturally busy appearance - especially when you live in an old house.
 If you find that your stairs, doors and corners make your hallway seem like a chaotic environment, you can minimise the effect with pastel shades.

 Pastels will lighten up your walls, but also soften the effects of a busy room.
-Why not try this bubble bath shade?
+Why not try this gorgeously subtle Watercolour shade?
 They're also an excellent idea for hallways with a lot of clutter.
-Focus on a shade that compliments the rest of your home's interior and use furniture to create the right style statement.
+Focus on a shade that compliments the rest of your home's interior, and use furniture to create the right style statement.

-Think about the way different shades make you feel because colour psychology is essential.
-Your hallway acts as the main transition point of your home, so decide whether you want it to be cheerful, relaxing or a statement piece for your visitors.
+Think about the way different shades make you feel.
+Colour psychology is essential.
+Your hallway acts as the main transition point of your home, so decide whether you want it to be cheerful, relaxing, or a statement piece for your visitors.

 Wall panelling is an excellent way to add some character to your home without spending time and money on wallpaper.
 If you've got children or pets, there is always a risk that wallpaper could be damaged over time.
 Wall panelling is an excellent alternative that’s also far more robust and able to put up with everyday knocks and bumps without damage.
 By the clever use of colour you can create the illusion of panels that give a flat surface a more 3D effect.
-Wall panels are stylish, easy to maintain and you can paint them in a range of colours.
+Wall panels are stylish, easy to maintain, and you can paint them in a range of colours.

-The contrasting technique is vital in achieving the right effect with wall panelling, and there are lots of shades to choose from.
+Remember that the contrasting technique is vital in achieving the right effect with wall panelling, and there are lots of shades to choose from.

 So, those were our top unique hallway paint ideas to brighten up your interior.
 Remember, there's no right or wrong when it comes to colours, so think about the effect you want to create and the interior of your home.

 Looking for tips on how to paint your room now you have been inspired by some of these ideas?
-Why not check out our how to paint a room guide so you are ready to take on that project.
+Why not check out our How To Paint A Room guide, so you are ready to take on that next interior project.